YHL04/YOLO/README.md

 # YOLOv3 Inference from scratch

-trained models is not included in this repository
+trained models not included in this repository

 ## Examples: